What is a Linear Dynamical System?

 V<:AbstractVector{T}

-} <: AbstractObservationModel{T}Represents the observation model of a Linear Dynamical System with Poisson observations.
+} <: AbstractObservationModel{T}Represents the observation model of a Linear Dynamical System with Poisson observations, with canonical log-link:

 Fields